Viatris Inc. (VTRS) Shares Plummet Below 1-Year High

 Sponsored

-The average price point forecasted by analysts for Viatris Inc. (VTRS) is $12.89, which is $3.86 above the current market price.
-The public float for VTRS is 1.19B, and currently, short sellers hold a 2.06% ratio of that floaft.
-The average trading volume of VTRS on April 20, 2023 was 9.16M shares.
+The average price suggested by analysts for VTRS is $13.21, which is $3.7 above the current market price.
+The public float for VTRS is 1.19B, and currently, shorts hold a 2.06% of that float.
+The average trading volume for VTRS on April 24, 2023 was 8.98M shares.

 VTRS’s Market Performance

-The stock of Viatris Inc. (VTRS) has seen a 0.10% increase in the past week, with a 4.13% rise in the past month, and a -14.30% fall in the past quarter.
-The volatility ratio for the week is 1.72%, and the volatility levels for the past 30 days are at 2.27% for VTRS.
-The simple moving average for the past 20 days is 1.70% for VTRS’s stock, with a -5.66% simple moving average for the past 200 days.
+The stock of Viatris Inc. (VTRS) has seen a -2.23% decrease in the past week, with a 2.66% rise in the past month, and a -16.81% fall in the past quarter.
+The volatility ratio for the week is 1.61%, and the volatility levels for the past 30 days are at 2.13% for VTRS.
+The simple moving average for the past 20 days is -0.40% for VTRS’s stock, with a -7.31% simple moving average for the past 200 days.

 Analysts’ Opinion of VTRS